IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/06_Whats_New_In_2013_Volume1.md

 			</td>

             <td>
-You can now add client events to the Ignite UI® controls’ ASP.NET MVC helpers by using the `AddClientEvent` helper method.
+You can now add client events to the %%ProductName%%® controls’ ASP.NET MVC helpers by using the `AddClientEvent` helper method.
 Provide an event name and function name to the helper and it renders the required
                     JavaScript on the client to handle the event.
 			</td>
         </tr>